 - Nausea or vomiting

-You will be asked about your symptoms and medical history.
+The doctor will ask about symptoms and health history.
 A blood flow problem in the brain may be suspected based on symptoms.

-To confirm the diagnosis images of the blood vessels in the brain may be taken with:
+Tests are done to confirm the diagnosis.
+Images of the blood vessels in the brain may be taken with:

 An x-ray angiography may be done if the imaging tests are not clear.
-The angiography can help determine the degree of blockage.
-An MRI scan may also be done to see if a stroke has occurred.
+This can help the doctor see how much of the blood vessel is blocked.
+An MRI scan may also be done to see if a stroke has happened.

 |Copyright © Nucleus Medical Media, Inc.|

-Treatment is focused on reducing further damage to the blood vessels and decreasing the risk of stroke.
+The goal of treatment is to reduce further damage to the blood vessels.
+It is also to decrease the risk of stroke.
 Options include:

 - Lower blood pressure

-More severe blockage or damage may require a procedure to help open the blood vessels.
+More severe blockage or damage may require a procedure such as:

-Heart healthy habits will help keep blood vessels throughout your body in good shape.
-Lifestyle habits that can help include:
+Heart healthy habits can help keep blood vessels healthy.
+They include:

 - Regular exercise.

-- Eating more fruits, vegetables, and whole grains.
-Limit dietary salt and fat.
+- Eating more fruits, vegetables, fish, and whole grains.
+Limiting dietary salt and fat.

 - Drinking alcohol only in moderation.
-This means 1-2 drinks per day.
+This means no more than 1 to 2 drinks per day.

 - Maintaining a healthy weight.

-- Keeping chronic medical conditions under control.
-This includes high cholesterol and diabetes.
+- Keeping long term health problems under control.
+This includes high cholesterol, blood pressure, and diabetes.

-- Talking to your doctor about rehabilitation programs for alcohol use disorder or drug abuse .
+- Getting help for alcohol use disorder or drug abuse .

 American Heart Association http://www.heart.org